-Your child’s heart is set on a “reach” school, which means your child’s chances of getting into that school are pretty low.
-So what’s the right way for parents to encourage teens to aim high and work hard, while also being open to other options and resilient to rejection?
+Your child is dreaming of a “reach” school — one where their chances of being accepted are slim.
+How do you encourage them to aim high and work hard, while also being open to other options and resilient to rejection?

 The answer, of course, depends on the kid, the parent, and myriad variables that are unique to each of us.
 The key is a balanced approach based on your child, says John Duffy, psychologist and the author of The Available Parent: Expert Advice for Raising Successful and Resilient Teens and Tweens.

-If you suggest a particular school may be tough to get into, will your child immediately cross it off his list as too much trouble?
-Or is he so type-A that you’ll have to convince him that plenty of people don’t get into their first-choice schools and still go on to lead happy and productive lives?
+If he knows a particular school will be tough to get into, does your child immediately cross it off his list as too much trouble to try for?
+Or is he so type-A that you take pains to remind him that plenty of people don’t get into their first-choice schools and still go on to lead happy and productive lives?
 Let these talking points help guide your conversations about trying for that dream school that may be beyond reach.

 Check your own feelings at the door